Forms, Policy & Procedures

 If you need an Official Academic Transcript, please order a hardcopy academic transcript using the 'request a transcript' button on your ISIS homepage, or:

-If you're unable to access ISIS, My eQuals or have any other questions about confirming your academic record please get in touch with Student Central.
+If you're unable to access ISIS, My eQuals or have any other questions about confirming your academic record please email Student Central.

-For all other letter requests, please complete the online applicatoin to request a letter.
+For all other letter requests, please complete the online application to request a letter.
 Options include:

 Course Study Load and Overloading